The Carpenters Arms Rules

 Occasionally residents may be sick and unable to work normally, and it is important that we have a procedure that protects them and everybody else in the community.
 However some may choose to “go sick and hide” in their rooms rather than face difficult issues.
 This procedure is intended to discourage those who are not really sick and at the same time to look after those who are.

-- He will stay in his room until the next day’s wake up time.
+- They will stay in their room until the next day’s wake up time.

-- If a resident is sick for more than 24 hours he would then be expected to go to the Doctor’s surgery.
+- If a resident is sick for more than 24 hours they would then be expected to go to the Doctor’s surgery.

 - All prescribed medication, except creams or any other medication specifically agreed by the manager, will be kept in the office in a locked cabinet.